 Both the F-22 and F-35 have to rely on internal weapon bays to carry their ordnance while maintaining a stealth profile, but the F-22 has three of these weapon bays designed to house 2 AIM-9X Sidewinder missiles along with six AIM-120 AMRAAM missiles.
 That gives the F-22 a total of eight air-to-air weapons as compared to the F-35’s internal payload of just four.
 However, Lockheed Martin recently unveiled a new weapons rack for the F-35 that may shave that lead down by two.
 This will allow in the near future the F-35 to carry six air-to-air weapons into a fight.

 The F-22 may have to rely on stealth to gain an advantage over other aircraft and air defense systems.
 Its twin thrust vectoring F119-PW-100 engines, each capable of producing 35,000 pounds of thrust, ensure that it’s among the most agile fighters in the sky as well.
-The thrust vectoring jet nozzles can point at different directions independently of one another, thus allowing the aircraft to literally perform maneuvers that aerodynamics simply wouldn’t allow otherwise.
-This engine vectoring literally allows the F-22 to travel in one direction while the aircraft is pointed at another, for example pointing its nose down toward enemy aircraft flying below it while it continues moving forward.
+The thrust vectoring jet nozzles can point in different directions independently of one another, thus allowing the aircraft to literally perform maneuvers that aerodynamics simply wouldn’t allow otherwise.
+This engine vectoring allows the F-22 to travel in one direction while the aircraft is pointed at another.
+Yes, you read that right.
+For example pointing its nose down toward enemy aircraft flying below it while it continues moving forward.

 The F-22 truly does pack a heavyweight punch while moving like a featherweight fighter.